340:25-5-140. Past support

 (4) default orders.

-(b) When one of the parties to the case is in default, CSS staff confirms the military status of the defaulting party on the SCRA website, https://scra.dmdc.osd.mil/scra/#/home, and files the default affidavit with the court, per Sections 3901 through 4043 of Title 50 of the United States Code.
+(b) When one of the parties to the case is in default, CSS staff confirms the defaulting party's military status on the SCRA website, https://scra.dmdc.osd.mil/scra/#/home, and files the default affidavit with the court, per Sections 3901 through 4043 of Title 50 of the United States Code.

 5. Settlement of past support.
 CSS staff includes the settlement terms, including any waivers of past support, in the court order.
 The district office CSS state's attorneys must approve all settlements of past support.

 (1) Past support owed to Oklahoma.
+Payment matching settlements for past support must be approved by the state’s attorney and memorialized in a court order.
+CSS staff follow the Arrears Reduction Campaign (ARC) Training Guide, located in Quest, when determining settlement criteria, finance adjustments, and ARC payment tracking.
 When there is a settlement of past support owed to Oklahoma, the Unreimbursed Assistance balance is reduced by the amount of the assigned arrears being compromised.
 This provision does not apply in instances where the CP has multiple children on different child support cases.

 (2) Past support owed to the CP.
 CSS staff drafts the court order with language that states the CP makes the waiver knowingly, voluntarily, and without coercion, and with the understanding that the CP may not make a claim for the waived child support amounts in the future.